Reasons to grow your own

 Stress-relief and self-esteem boost.

 Keeps your mind sharp.
-Reduces brain health and Alzheimer’s risk.
+Improves brain health and lowers Alzheimer’s risk.

-Makes you happy, blues away, a natural anti-depressant
+Makes you happy, takes the blues away, and is a natural anti-depressant

 Sleep enhancer.
 A day or a few hours out doing this physical activity and you zzzz.

-After a long break due to bad weather, some traveling and a lot of unforeseen Mom-life events, I spent last Sunday on my rooftop to care for these plants giving me so much beauty, joy and yummy ingredients for the table.
-Some I said goodbye to to welcome new ones, some are just pretty and some are my orphaned ones I shelter, feeling like doing a good due (don’t ask).
+After a long break due to bad weather, some traveling and a lot of unforeseen mom-life events, I spent last Sunday on my rooftop to care for these plants giving me so much beauty, joy and yummy ingredients for the table.
+Some I said goodbye to and some I welcomes, some are just pretty and some are my orphaned ones I shelter, feeling like doing a good due (don’t ask).

 The other good thing about gardening is that there are no mistakes, only experiences.
 So if you are like me, and only just put your imaginary skill to work, it’s ok to fail sometimes.
 Just keep going, ask a friend, google and follow blogs where people share their expertise.
 Gardeners are a bit like Chefs, they love sharing what they do.
 A rare generosity that comes without ties and free of charge.